cristofercruz/gb-camera-frames/README.md

 Inject is the default mode and allows using a completely new image to replace an existing frame.
 You can specify the source image as a .png, .bmp and it will be converted to tile data or you can provide already formatted tile data as .bin.
 You will also specify the target rom and target frame.

-**Example**: Load tile data from supplied image and inject into the international rom, replacing frame 7.
+**Example**: Load supplied image into tile data and inject into the international rom, replacing frame 7.
 <pre>
 $ python <b>./gbc-fr.py</b> <em>--source-image</em> <b>./cameraclub.png</b> <em>--target-rom</em> <b>./gameboycam-intl.gb</b> <em>--target-frame</em> <b>7</b>
 </pre>

-Copy mode pulls frame tile data from a srouce rom file and inserts it into the target rom.
+Copy mode pulls frame tile data from a source rom file and inserts it into the target rom.
 You will need to set the copy mode argument as well as specify the frame type.

 **Example**: Copy wild frame 2 from JP Pocket Camera rom onto the international rom, replacing wild frame 4.
 <pre>